dlaurie/lua-notes/lpeg-brief.md

 Here is how it works.

-    data = "Ierusalimschy, Roberto"
     name = C(R"AZ"*R"az"^1)  -- Capitalized word
     entry = Cg(name,'surname')*','*P" "^0*name*Cb'surname'
-    -- comma-separated list
+    -- reverses the items in a two-item comma-separated list like `data` data = "Ierusalimschy, Roberto"
     result =  {entry:match(data)}
     print (table.concat(result,' ')) --> Roberto Ierusalimschy

 There's also an anonymous version of `Cg`, with the name omitted.
-For that, and much more, take a look at Pygy's recent addition to {http://lua-users.org/wiki/LpegTutorial\>.
+For that, and much more, take a look at Pygy's recent addition to <http://lua-users.org/wiki/LpegTutorial>.

 ### More about the division operator